Uses Chipotle Paste

 - Meanwhile, make the salsa by combining all of the ingredients in a bowl and setting aside.

-- To prepare the tacos, heat the oil in a shallow frying pan until very hot.
+- To prepare the fried tacos, heat the oil in a shallow frying pan until very hot.
 Carefully lower the tortillas into the oil.
 Cook one at a time.
 Once crispy, turn over and cook the other side.
 Remove and leave to dry on kitchen towel.

 - Once ready, the pork will pull apart very easily (if it’s not, continue cooking…don’t settle for less than awesome!).
 If ready, shred it with 2 forks.